 - ¼ teaspoon salt

-- 1 cup nuts (we love pecans and walnuts) or 1 cup mini chocolate chips
+- 1 cup nuts or mini chocolate chips (optional)

 Instructions